narencachy/aks-quickstart/README.md

 This is a simple web app without any dependencies.
 Because replicas is set to 3, there will be 3 instances running.
 AKS will create an Azure Load Balancer and a Public IP Address.
 The Azure Load Balancer sends traffic to each pod.
 Note that Azure Load Balancer keeps the TCP connection alive, so you will connect to the same node for up to 5 minutes if you hit refresh.

-The source code for the web app is available here: <https://github.com/bartr/go-web-aks>  The Application Gateway walk through uses the same web app.
+The source code for the web app is available here: <https://github.com/bartr/go-web-aks>

 ```